The Problems With Code Screenshots

 Problem Background

-Why do people post screenshots?
-My guess is to be helpful.
-They’re stuck, or they think you’re stuck and want to provide the maximum amount of information.
+Why does one post screenshots?
+To be helpful.
+You’re stuck and want to provide high-bandwidth information.
 What could be higher bandwidth than a picture?
-That instinct of over-communicating your predicament is great.
+I appreciate that helpful spirit.

 - They aren’t searchable